 Yes.
 Selected Cadets may choose to serve part-time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career.

 Army ROTC graduates are commissioned as U.S. Army Second Lieutenants.
-They then receive specialized training in one of 17 different Army branches.
-During their Army careers, they'll receive regular professional training as they advance through the ranks, and they'll have many opportunities for advanced leadership positions and post-graduate education.
+They receive specialized training in one of 18 different Army branches.
+During their Army careers, they'll receive regular professional training as they advance through the ranks, and they'll have opportunities for advanced leadership positions and post-graduate education.

 Visit the Benefits section of the GoArmy.com website for complete details.
 Specifically, the Money sub-section provides details on pay for both Officers and Enlisted Soldiers.